The San Francisco Women’s Entrepreneurship Fund (SFWEF)

 Yes, a one-page summary report that highlights the impact of the grant should be submitted upon completion of the project.

 Is there a specific format for the pitch presentations?

-The format is open to the entrepreneur.
+Once you are scheduled for the presentation, you will receive an outline to prepare it.
 Please try to make it visual and engaging showing preparation.
 A/V is available, if needed.
 An interpreter can be available upon request.
 Please make presentation arrangements with MEDA Business Development Program Manager Edwin Rodriguez: (415) 282-3334 ext.
-102, firstname.lastname@example.org.
+102, email@example.com.

 Who will judge the applications?